Logo:

 Image: camel kano

-The title "Better on a Camel" was a popular and gently teasing nickname as an acronym for BOAC - British Overseas Airways Corporation.
+The website's title "Better on a Camel" was a popular and gently teasing nickname, as well as an acronym for BOAC - British Overseas Airways Corporation.

 BOAC was the main long haul predecessor of British Airways, and joined with British European Airways (BEA) to form British Airways in 1975.

-This is a collection of memories of events over the past 60 years or more, contributed by over 30 former (mainly overseas, but some flying) staff of BOAC, BSAA, BEA and British Airways.
+This is a collection of nearly a hundred stories (96 at last count) recording memories of events over the past 60 years or more, contributed by over 40 former (mainly overseas, but some flying) staff of BOAC, BSAA (British South American Airways), BEA and British Airways.

 There is no single theme, only that of memory of a tale worth the telling.